RickWeber/100-days-of-code/r1-log.md

 market's history, maybe let them sample from the history to form imperfect expectations about prices.
 But not today.
 Today I just want to make sure I'm updating histories correctly.
 Then I've got to make sure the model runs.

+### R1D24 - 2020-09-04

+I've tidied up some code and got agents and market taking better advantage of pandas.
+I'm also wrapping my head around pandas... it's sort of like the tidyverse but without piping.
+Or, I guess, piping takes the form of tacking methods on to a statement.

+I think I've got agents.py where I want it.
+I've got to get it spitting out data and make sure it operates, but I can do that another time.
+I'm pretty happy with what I've got right now.
+I'll have to double check line 143 almost certainly.
+But otherwise I should have a viable model with agents moving towards their comparative advantage when they trade and getting more utility out of the deal

+### R1D25 - 2020-09-08

+Fell off the wagon for labor day weekend.
+Let's get back to it...

+I think it's time to create a separate repository for the project.
+This repo will hold old versions plus this journal, but a) I want to share the model separately from 100 Days pretty soon, and b) I should probably just retype the whole thing to wrap my head around it again.

+Alright, did a lot of copying which allowed a decent amount of tidying up.
+I should really order a copy of Pragmatic Programmer and get a better idea of how to do this stuff.
+In any case, I put in the time for the day!
+So that's a win.